ryanburda/nvim-tmux-wm/README.md

 ## Navigation

 Navigation works seamlessly across Neovim and tmux boundaries.
+The default navigation keys are:
+- `<C-h>` left
+- `<C-j>` down
+- `<C-k>` up
+- `<C-l>` right

-When you press a navigation key (default: `<C-h>`, `<C-j>`, `<C-k>`, `<C-l>`), the plugin first attempts to move to an adjacent Neovim split.
+When any of these are pressed the plugin first attempts to move to an adjacent Neovim split.
 If there's no split in that direction, it automatically moves to the adjacent tmux pane instead.
 This creates a fluid navigation experience where you never have to think about whether you're navigating within Neovim or between tmux panes.

 ## Resizing

 This plugin implements an intuitive resizing experience that differs from stock Neovim and tmux behavior.
+The default resizing keys are:
+- `<A-h>` grow left
+- `<A-j>` grow down
+- `<A-k>` grow up
+- `<A-l>` grow right

 ### How It Works

 The resize implementation **prioritizes making splits bigger**.
 Think of it as standing inside your current pane and pushing the border in the specified direction outward to expand the current split.
+A split will attempt to grow in the specified direction unless it is up against the outermost terminal window, in which case it will shrink from the opposite direction.

 When you resize:
 1. **First priority**: The current split tries to grow by taking space from a neighbor in the direction you specify